 Historically the River Welland formed the border between Leicestershire and Northamptonshire.
 Thus the county border was previously further north from the village of East Farndon than it is at present.
 It is clear from past and recent surveys that there continues to be a strong and vociferous majority of residents of East Farndon who want the village to continue to be separate to Market Harborough.
 Click here to read more on separation.

-The parcels of land in the West Nortamptonshire Council (WNC) spatial options strategy and call for sites documents, identified for potential major housing developments between East Farndon and Market Harborough, remain in the latest / new WNC local plan.
-The good news is that all of these areas have been marked as not suitable and thefore will not be going ahead into the new housing areas to be developed for this plan.
-It remains the case that Harborough District Council (HDC) could request these development areas from WNC to include in the new HDC local plan.
-This is unlikely, but East Farndon Parish Council (EFPC) will continue to monitor closely the development of both the WNC and HDC new local plans.
+The parcels of land in the West Northamptonshire Council (WNC) spatial options strategy and call for sites documents, identified for potential major housing developments between East Farndon and Market Harborough, remain in the latest / new WNC Local Plan supporting documents.
+The good news is that all of these areas have been marked as not suitable and therefore will not be going ahead into the new housing areas to be developed for the latest Local Plan.
+It remains the case that Harborough District Council (HDC) could request these development areas from WNC, even though these areas are not identified in the latest HDC Local Plan.
+This is unlikely, but East Farndon Parish Council (EFPC) will continue to monitor closely the development of both the WNC and HDC Local Plans, as well as researching and responding quickly to any adhoc / speculative planning applications.

 Major Housing Development – Previous Activity